 We encourage staff to report any concerns relating to non-compliance with laws (including any modern slavery issues) either directly to management or through a hotline, which is available by phone or online to all staff so that they can report easily and on an anonymous basis, without fear of retaliation or discrimination.
-Trivium also introduced a compliance certification process in 2022, which is a self-assessment where a number of employees across Trivium have to certify that they are not aware of any violations of our Code of Conduct.
+In the Code of Conduct eLearnings, employees have to certify that they are not (directly or indirectly) involved in any violations of our Code of Conduct, which TRIVIUM PACKAGING | WE CONTAIN WHAT MATTERS 1 includes forced and child labour.